 The Metroparks general fund revenue is based on two main components, property tax revenue and operating revenue generated by user fees.
 Grant revenue provides periodic support for projects.
-In 2021 tax generated 56%, operations produced 40% with other sources producing 4%.
-This has been the result of increased marketing as well as toll fee increases supported by data analysis.
+In 2022 tax generated 56%, operations produced 39% with other sources producing 5%.

 Weather is generally considered a main factor in determining the success of park operations.
-In 2021 weather was generally really good and the demand for the parks remained high.
-2022 revenue was conservatively planned, taking into consideration the laxing pandemic related restrictions.
+In 2022 weather was generally good and the demand for the parks remained high.
+2023 revenue was conservatively planned.

-The following factors guided the preparation of the Authority's 2022 Budget:
+The following factors guided the preparation of the Authority's 2023 Budget:

-- Property tax revenues were based on a rolled back millage rate of 0.2089 mills.
-Down from 0.2104 in 2021.
-The 2022 Budget was based on "net" tax levy revenues of \$34.6 million after factoring out estimated captured tax revenues from tax abatement programs.
-This represents a 2.8 percent increase from the 2021 amended budget. - Fees and charges rates remained the same. - Capital equipment original budget reflected an increase of \$39,376 (1.8%) from the 2021 original budget. - Major maintenance planned projects reflected an increase of \$643,490 (19.3%) from the 2021 original budget.
+- Property tax revenues were based on a rolled back millage rate of 0.2070 mills.
+Down from 0.2089 in 2022.
+The 2023 Budget was based on "net" tax levy revenues of \$36.5 million after factoring out estimated captured tax revenues from tax abatement programs.
+This represents a 5.0 percent increase from the 2022 amended budget. - Fees and charges rates remained the same. - Capital equipment original budget reflected a decrease of \$987,690 (45.6%) from the 2022 original budget.
+The 2022 budget was amended to include most of the capital equipment budgeted for 2023.
+This decision was made as an attempt to combat the supply chain issues experienced in 2022.
+This would explain the large variance in comparison to the 2022 original budget. - Major maintenance planned projects reflected a decrease of \$582,752 (12.1%) from the 2022 original budget.